TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- The more the speed during dash, the stronger the dash

 - add a match-global rng seed offset to mode state

-- GUI required by modes
-	- Arena GUI
-		- Used by bomb modes, TDM modes etc.
-			- May use some if constexprs internally
-		- It's not synchronized, nor is it performance critical...
-			- ...so let's screw that strong typing and have just one arena_gui type
-		- Elements
-			- Round time
-				- Read only
-			- Recent kills
-				- Read only
-			- TAB menu
-				- State: bool show
-				- Interactive
-			- Team selection
-				- State: bool show
-				- Interactive
-			- General
-				- Read-onlies are drawn with our own GUI, from within draw_custom_gui of each setup concerned

 - Delta controls for property editor
 	- Will be useful for offsets